Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 We now claim that the dynamical realization of $\preceq$ is semiconjugate to a non-Abelian affine action.
 As in the preceding section, this will follow once we show that the homomorphism $\lambda$ is nontrivial.
-Assume hence for a contradiction that $\lambda$ is trivial.
-Then by the preceding Lemma, there is a $\Gamma$-invariant Radon measure $\nu$.
+Assume for a contradiction that $\lambda$ is trivial.
+Then by the preceding lemma, there is a $\Gamma$-invariant Radon measure $\nu$.
 Moreover, as the origin is moved by every nontrivial element and $\Gamma$ contains elements having fixed points (for instance, those of $G$), the origin does not belong to the support of $\nu$.
 Let $I_\nu$ be the connected component of the complement of the support of $\nu$ containing the origin.
-The interval $I_\nu$ is either fixed or moved disjointly by each element of $\Gamma$, hence its stabilizer $Stab_\Gamma(I_\nu)$ is a convex subgroup of $\Gamma$.
+The interval $I_\nu$ is either fixed or moved to a disjoint interval by each element of $\Gamma$, hence its stabilizer $Stab_\Gamma(I_\nu)$ is a convex subgroup of $\Gamma$.
 Since this subgroup contains $G$ and since $G$ is the maximal proper convex subgroup of $\Gamma$, we must have $Stab_\Gamma(I_\nu) = G$.
-Further, $Stab_\Gamma(I_\nu)$ coincides with the kernel of the translation-number homomorphism $\tau_\nu \! : \Gamma \to (\mathbb{R},+)$, thus it is normal in $\Gamma$.
+Further, $Stab_\Gamma(I_\nu)$ coincides with the kernel of the translation number homomorphism $\tau_\nu \! : \Gamma \to (\mathbb{R},+)$, thus it is normal in $\Gamma$.
 We thus conclude that $G$ is normal and co-Abelian in $\Gamma$.
-Therefore, $\preceq$ is a convex extension of a Conradian order by a Conradian one, hence it is Conradian ({\em c.f.} Exercise \ref{ejercicito}).
+Therefore, $\preceq$ is a convex extension of a Conradian order by a Conradian one, hence it is Conradian (see Exercise \ref{ejercicito}).
 However, this contradicts the fact that $G$ is the Conradian soul of $\Gamma$.

 We can finally show that $\preceq$ is non-isolated by invoking Corollary \ref{cor:affine}.
-Indeed, it easily follows from the construction of the dynamical realization that the kernel of the induced homomorphism from $\Gamma$ into $\mathrm{Aff}_+(\mathbb{R})$ is a $\preceq$-convex subgroup, hence the hypothesis of the corollary are fulfilled.
+Indeed, it easily follows from the construction of the dynamical realization that the kernel of the induced homomorphism from $\Gamma$ into $\mathrm{Aff}_+(\mathbb{R})$ is a $\preceq$-convex subgroup, hence the hypotheses of the corollary are fulfilled.